Feminist Perspectives on Power

 The locus classicus of feminist phenomenological approaches to theorizing male domination is Simone de Beauvoir’s The Second Sex.
 Beauvoir’s text provides a brilliant analysis of the situation of women: the social, cultural, historical and economic conditions that define their existence.
 Beauvoir’s basic diagnosis of women’s situation relies on the distinction between being for-itself — self-conscious subjectivity that is capable of freedom and transcendence — and being in-itself — the un-self-conscious things that are incapable of freedom and mired in immanence.
 Beauvoir argues that whereas men have assumed the status of the transcendent subject, women have been relegated to the status of the immanent Other.
 As she puts it in a famous passage from the Introduction to The Second Sex: “She is defined and differentiated with reference to man and not he with reference to her; she is the incidental, the inessential as opposed to the essential.
 He is the Subject, he is the Absolute — she is the Other” (Beauvoir, xxii).
 This distinction — between man as Subject and woman as Other — is the key to Beauvoir’s understanding of domination or oppression.
 She writes, “every time transcendence falls back into immanence, stagnation, there is a degradation of existence into the ‘en-soi’ — the brutish life of subjection to given conditions — and liberty into constraint and contingence.
 This downfall represents a moral fault if the subject consents to it; if it is inflicted upon him, it spells frustration and oppression.
 In both cases it is an absolute evil” (Beauvoir, xxxv).
 Although Beauvoir suggests that women are partly responsible for submitting to the status of the Other in order to avoid the anguish of authentic existence (hence, they are in bad faith) (see Beauvoir xxvii), she maintains that women are oppressed because they are compelled to assume the status of the Other, doomed to immanence (xxxv).
 Women’s situation is thus marked by a basic tension between transcendence and immanence; as self-conscious human beings, they are capable of transcendence, but they are compelled into immanence by cultural and social conditions that deny them that transcendence (see Beauvoir, chapter 21).

-Many feminists have engaged in similar phenomenological analyses of the tension between transcendence and immanence that is, on this view, characteristic of women's subordination.
 For further feminist-phenomenological analyses of domination see Bartky 1990, 2002, Bordo 1993, and Kruks 2001.
 For recent overviews of the current state of the art in feminist phenomenology, see Fisher and Embree 2000, and Heinamaa and Rodemeyer 2010.
+For a highly influential articulation of queer phenomenology, drawing on the work of Husserl, Heidegger, Merleau-Ponty, and Fanon, see Ahmed (2006).
+For a compelling phenomenological analysis of transgender, see Salamon (2010).

 Unlike liberal feminists, who view power as a positive social resource that ought to be fairly distributed, and feminist phenomenologists, who understand domination in terms of a tension between transcendence and immanence, radical feminists tend to understand power in terms of dyadic relations of dominance/subordination, often understood on analogy with the relationship between master and slave.